Maryland Terrapins: Songs and chants

 A popular saying among the students at Maryland is a simple "Hey, You Suck!" directed at opponents.
 Students have incorporated the phrase into Gary Glitter's popular sports anthem "Rock and Roll Part Two" (often referred to as the "Hey Song").
 Sometime in the early 2000s, then-football coach Ralph Friedgen asked that the song not be played at football games.
 Friedgen had never liked hearing the song since his return to College Park in 2001, and added that it hurt his recruiting efforts.
 In 2004, basketball coach Gary Williams followed Friedgen's lead and asked that the song not be played at basketball games either.
 While he personally liked the song, he'd come to believe that it didn't help his team win games.
 More importantly for Williams, he'd received a number of complaints from parents and grandparents who did not feel that the chant was appropriate.
 However, the students have continued to sing the song without the band's support.
 Before each basketball game and after every touchdown at football games, the crowd sings the song a cappella.
-An alternative version, which grew out of the Duke-Maryland basketball rivalry, replaces the phrase "You Suck" with "Fuck Duke."
-Students would often use the alternate phrase during games against teams other than Duke and have continued the tradition in the Big Ten Conference, even though the school no longer plays Duke.
+An alternative version, which grew out of the Duke-Maryland basketball rivalry, replaces the phrase "You Suck" with "Fuck Duke".
+The band returned to playing the song in the early 2020s.